danielgerlag/workflow-core/README.md

 # Workflow Core

-Workflow Core is a light weight workflow engine targeting .NET Standard 1.6.
+Workflow Core is a light weight workflow engine targeting .NET Standard.
 It supports pluggable persistence and concurrency providers to allow for multi-node clusters.

 ## Installing